You’ve probably seen a few puffball mushrooms before, whether you recognized them at the time or not.

 You should be absolutely positive of a mushroom’s identity before consuming.
 Be familiar with toxic varieties found in your area, and check out these 24 Toxic Mushrooms To Avoid to educate yourself.

 If you choose to pick your own puffball mushrooms, be wary.
-There are numerous poisonous mushrooms that look like puffballs that you really don’t want any part of.
+Numerous poisonous mushrooms look like puffballs that you really don’t want any part of.
+The worst part is that they are extremely easy to mistake for the real thing.

 Amanita